0

 Under-cure effect

 It will typically reveal itself as layer delamination in the middle of the part due to poor layer adhesion and will result in part or even full model stuck to the bottom of the resin tray.
-You can also observe serious loss of intricate details.
-They will come out smaller than expected, or absent at all.
+You can also observe a serious loss of intricate details.
+They will come out smaller than expected or absent at all.

 Try to increase your exposure settings.
 After reprinting your test print, pay attention to the quality of small features.